Y0Coss/docs-fork/pages/hosted_private_cloud/nutanix_on_ovhcloud/81-multi-snapshot-technologie/guide.en-gb.md

 Then reconfigure your gateway with the IP defined in the IPAM network creation.

-On my alpine VM:
+For example on an Alpine VM:

 ![09 gateway setup](images/mst9.png){.thumbnail}

-I would add:
+We would add:

 ```bash
 auto eth3